silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/14_Files/05_File_Migration.md

 sake dev/tasks/TagsToShortcode
 ```

-This will rewrite your existing shortcodes to the newer format SilverStripe 4 expects as well as convert `img` and `a` tags to use shortcodes..
+This will rewrite your existing shortcodes to the newer format SilverStripe 4 expects as well as convert `img` and `a` tags to use shortcodes.

+### Migrating from SilverStripe 3.2 (or below) to SilverStripe 4.4

+The format for image variants was changed in SilverStripe 3.3.
+In SilverStripe 3.2 and below variants would be included in the file name with a dash:
+* `Uploads/_resampled/FitWzQwLDMwXQ-image.jpg` in SilverStripe 3.2 and below
+* `Uploads/_resampled/FitWzQwLDMwXQ/image.jpg` in SilverStripe 3.3 and above.

+The file migration task didn't account for this nuance until the SilverStripe 4.4.4 release.
+If you ran the file migration task using a prior version, your SilverStripe 3.2 thumbnails might not have been migrated ... or their path might have been appended as variants. e.g.: `FitWzQwLDMwXQ-image__Uploads__resampled.jpg`

+Those variants will need to be regenarated.
+Thumbnails generated through templates or code will automatically be regenerated on the next uncached request to SilverStripe.
+Thumbnails embedded in HTML fields will be regenerated when the page is republished.
+Variants that got improperly renamed can be removed manually.

+If you are running SilverStripe 4.4.4 or greater, SilverStripe 3.2 variants will be migrated normally.

 ## Migrating from SilverStripe 4.3 or below to SilverStripe 4.4 or above